Neurological - Case 1

 - Unilateral, throbbing headache

-- Associated nausea and sensitivity to light
+- Associated nausea and photophobia

 - Family history of migraines